raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

   InvokeRepeating("createAsteroid", 0f, creationTime);
 }
 ```

-+ Now change `Update()` to `createAsteroid()` and put the Asteroid prefab into the the script's **asteroid** box in the `Asteroids` object Inspector.
+Now change `Update()` to `createAsteroid()` and put the Asteroid prefab into the the script's **asteroid** box in the `Asteroids` object Inspector.

-+ Save the script, and try running the game again.
+Save the script, and try running the game again.
 It should create asteroids much more slowly now.
+--- /task ---

 ### Cleaning up asteroids

 If you create too many objects, your computer wont be able to keep track of them all.
 So when you create an asteroid, you need to make sure it is destroyed at some point.
-Let's use the `Destroy()` function in the `DestroyAsteroid` script:
+You can use the `Destroy()` function in the `DestroyAsteroid` script:

+--- task ---
-+ Attach the `DestroyAsteroid` script to the `Asteroids` object in the Hierarchy.
+Attach the `DestroyAsteroid` script to the `Asteroids` object in the Hierarchy.

-+ Add `Destroy(gameObject, 10f);` to the `Start()` function of the script.
+Add `Destroy(gameObject, 10f);` to the `Start()` function of the script.
+--- /task ---

 --- collapse ---
 ---